Variations on the $S_n$-module $Lie_n$: A comparison of and the variant

 Moreover, the $Lie$ identities are all equivalent, and the $Lie^{(2)}$ identities are also equivalent. \end{thm}

 We now discuss the implications of Theorem \ref{Compare}.

 {\bf \textit{Equation (\ref{SymExt})}:}

 The first equation in (\ref{SymExt}) is simply Thrall's classical theorem \cite{T}, rederived in Theorem \ref{ThrallPBWCadoganSolomon}, stating that the regular representation of $S_n$ decomposes into a sum of symmetrised modules induced from the centralisers of $S_n,$ the Lie modules.
 Thrall's theorem in this context is equivalent to the Poincar\'e-Birkhoff-Witt Theorem, which states that the universal enveloping algebra of the free Lie algebra is its symmetric algebra \cite{R}.
-In view of Theorem \ref{SWThm4.4}, since cohomology is nonzero only in even degrees, this can in turn be reinterpreted as saying that: \begin{prop} The regular representation of $S_n$ is carried by the Lefschetz module of $Con\!f_n\, {\mathbb R}^3$ (and more generally $Con\!f_n\, {\mathbb R}^d)$ for odd $d$, which coincides with its cohomology ring and is isomorphic to the symmetric algebra over the top cohomology. \end{prop}
+Recall that the Lefschetz module of a complex is the alternating sum by degree of the homology modules.
+In view of Theorem \ref{SWThm4.4}, since cohomology is nonzero only in even degrees, the Lefschetz module is in fact a sum of homology modules, and this can in turn be reinterpreted as saying that: \begin{prop} The regular representation of $S_n$ is carried by the Lefschetz module of $Con\!f_n\, {\mathbb R}^3,$ and more generally $Con\!f_n\, {\mathbb R}^d$ for odd $d$, which coincides with its cohomology ring and is isomorphic to the symmetric algebra over the top cohomology. \end{prop}

 The second equation in (\ref{SymExt}) is our new result.
 It gives a new decomposition of the regular representation:

 \begin{thm} The regular representation decomposes into a sum of \textit{exterior} powers of modules induced from the centralisers of $S_n,$ namely the modules $Lie_n^{(2)}$. \end{thm}